 Parents of children with intellectual disabilities can experience difficulties associated with their care.
 Yet, insight into individual experiences is inadequate to guide effective responses to the needs of parents and their children with intellectual disability.

 This study sought to explore the experiences of parents of children with intellectual disability with the aim of making these experiences visible to guide the design and provision of support services for the parents and their children.
-In-depth interviews were conducted with 20 parents of children with intellectual disability between the ages of 4 and 15 years residing in the Ashanti Region of Ghana.
+In-depth interviews were conducted with 20 parents of children with intellectual disability between the ages of four and 15 years residing in the Ashanti region of Ghana.
 Data were analysed using qualitative content analysis to explore themes that describe the experiences of the parents.

 A more structured support programme that includes financial empowerment of the parents and recognises the importance of early detection and intervention practices is needed.